Understanding Obscure GI Bleeding

 The American College of Gastroenterology (ACG), the American Gastroenterological Association (AGA) and the American Society for Gastrointestinal Endoscopy (ASGE) have guidelines for diagnosing Obscure GI Bleeding.

-The American College of Gastroenterology (ACG) Guidelines includes an exhaustive list of recommendations for managing OGIB.
+The most recent American College of Gastroenterology Guidelines includes an exhaustive list of recommendations for managing OGIB.
 But the first one that stands out is the recommendation that Video Capsule Endoscopy be implemented as first-line evaluation of the small bowel over radiology examinations.
 This paper suggests that patients be considered to have “small bowel bleeding” after a negative upper and lower endoscopy, and only be considered to have obscure GI bleeding following a full small bowel examination.

 - Video Capsule Endoscopy (VCE) should be considered as a first line procedure for small bowel investigation, after a negative upper and lower endoscopy.